infiniflow/infinity/docs/references/pysdk_api_reference.md

 - **index_name : str**
 - **index_infos : list[IndexInfo]**
-  A IndexInfo struct contains three fields,`column_name`, `index_type`, and `index_param_list`.
+  A IndexInfo structure contains three fields,`column_name`, `index_type`, and `index_param_list`.
     - **column_name : str** Name of the column to build index on.
     - **index_type : IndexType**
       enum type: `IVFFlat` , `Hnsw`, `FullText`, or `BMP`.
 Defined in `infinity.index`.
       `Note: For Hnsw index, add encode=lvq in index_param_list to use LVQ(Locally-adaptive vector quantization)`
     - **index_param_list**
       A list of InitParameter.
-The InitParameter struct is like a key-value pair, with two string fields named param_name and param_value.
+The InitParameter structure is like a key-value pair, with two string fields named param_name and param_value.
 The optional parameters of each type of index are listed below:
         - `IVFFlat`: `'centroids_count'`(default:`'128'`), `'metric'`(required)
         - `Hnsw`:
           - `'M'`(default:`'16'`)